jonatan1609/JoLang/README.md

 > in a type (such as `int`), then the cast would be valid.

 ### functions:
-you can define a function with the following syntax:
+you can define a function by the following syntax:

 ```
 func thing(arg1, arg2){